NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Research appointements

-- Member of the Comité de Pilotage of the _GdR Ondes Gravitationnelles_ (since 2022)
+- Member of the Comité de Pilotage and of the Conseil Scientifique of the _GdR Ondes Gravitationnelles_ (since 2022)
 - Coordinator of the cosmology working group of the _GdR Ondes Gravitationnelles_ (since 2022)
 - Elected junior chair of the _LISA Cosmology Working Group_ (since 2021)
 - Chair of the _LIGO/Virgo/Kagra Cosmology Working Group_ (since 2021)